HenryGetz/open_file_url/README.md

     Force macOS to recognize the new URL scheme by running:

     ```bash
-    /System/Library/Frameworks/CoreServices.framework/Frameworks/LaunchServices.framework/Support/lsregister -f /Applications/OpenURLHandler.app
+    /System/Library/Frameworks/CoreServices.framework/Frameworks/LaunchServices.framework/Support/lsregister -f /Applications/Open.app
     ```

 ---

-## Using the Custom URL Scheme with Raycast
+# Using the Custom URL Scheme with Raycast

 ### Raycast Snippet

 Use the following Raycast snippet to quickly generate a custom URL that will open your file:

+<iframe src="https://ray.so/snippets/shared?snippet=%7B%22name%22%3A%22Open%20File%20URL%20(from%20clipboard)%22%2C%22text%22%3A%22open%3A%5C%2F%5C%2F%7Bclipboard%20%7C%20percent-encode%7D%22%2C%22keyword%22%3A%22!of%22%7D" style="width:100%;aspect-ratio:2"></iframe>

 This snippet uses the dynamic placeholder `{clipboard | percent-encode}` to convert your clipboard content into a percent-encoded file path, then prepends it with `open://`.
 Simply type `!of` in Raycast, paste your file path, and trigger it.

 ---

-## How It Works
+# How It All Works

 - **Custom URL Scheme:**
     The project registers a custom URL scheme (`open://`) with macOS.
 When a URL with this scheme is opened, macOS launches the corresponding application.